AbirHasan2005/VideoCompress/README.md

 A Telegram Video Compressor Bot By [@AbirHasan2005](https://t.me/linux_repo). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.

 ### Special Features:
+- Bot's Live Status on Channel
+- Force Sub to Channel
+- Database:
+	- Can Broadcast messages
+	- Can Ban-Unban Manually
+	- Can see numbers users in DB

-Bot can send his Live Status on Your Telegram Logs Channel!
-Just put your Channel ID in `LOG_CHANNEL` Var & Add your bot to that channel as Admin with **Post Messages** Right.
-If you need more help to Deploy Feel Free to ask in [Support Group](https://t.me/linux_repo).
+* If you need more help to Deploy Feel Free to ask in [Support Group](https://t.me/linux_repo).

-- Bot will compress as HEVC
-  - Thanks to [Mr. Vishal](https://github.com/Mrvishal2k2) for Codes!

 ### Demo Bot:
 <a href="https://t.me/VidCom_Robot"><img src="https://img.shields.io/badge/Demo-Telegram%20Bot-blue.svg?logo=telegram"></a>